-If you’re looking for a vegan protein smoothie but don’t know how to add protein to your smoothies, this article is for you because we’re going to talk about exactly how to do it.
+If you’re looking for a vegan protein smoothie but don’t know how to add protein to your smoothies, this article is for you because we will talk about exactly how to do it.

 Here Are 5 Vegan Protein Smoothie Recipes